bodik/awesome-potatoes/README.md

 # Awesome Windows Potatoes

 Study notes on Windows NTLM Reflection and token stealing based EOPs.
+Any comments, cleanups and clarifications in for of PRs are welcome.

 ## Misc